banjopickin/women_workforce/report.md

 ### Tree Interpreter and Feature Contribution

-Tree Interpreter module is obtain from [here](https://github.com/andosa/treeinterpreter).
+Tree Interpreter module is obtained from [here](https://github.com/andosa/treeinterpreter).
 This model requires sclera 0.17.
 [Here](http://scikit-learn.org/stable/install.html#install-bleeding-edge) is sklearn upgrade instruction.

 Generated feature contribution matrix is concatenated with true target labels as well as a bool column indicating whether the predictions are correct.
 This new data frame is dumped to pickle and saved as fc_df2 under data directory.